 Healthier Children Recover More Easily

 “When we look at children with autism we see a variety of outcomes.
 I’d say first of all the more the children are healthier, the more they are available for the therapy and the more they are available to learn.
 They’re not constipated, they’re not in pain and then, there are some children that recover.
-Usually somewhere between twenty and thirty percent of kids will fully recover.
+Usually somewhere between twenty and thirty per cent of kids will fully recover.

 Somebody once used the analogy of getting hit by a bus you don’t get cured of being hit by the bus but you can recover from it, so with good diets, nutrients, removing the bad stuff, some of these kids can recover and many of them if not all of them can be better.

-New Therapies and the Missing Microbiome
+Hellman Therapy and the Missing Microbiome

-Forum Masterclass Presentation with Dr O’Hara:
+Forum Presentation with Dr O’Hara:

 Making the Grade: ADHD without drugs

 Stimulant sales have soared in the past decade; pharmaceutical companies can market directly to the consumer in the US.
-Lifestyle modifications, including careful attention to sleep, exercise, and nutrition, should be the first step in treating learning and attention problems.
+Lifestyle modifications, including careful attention to sleep, exercise and nutrition, should be the first step in treating learning and attention problems.
 Some supplements have published evidence about their efficacy in improving symptoms of ADHD, and classroom interventions are critical for management.
 Learners will hear the latest research and get tools for managing ADHD & learning differences without reaching for the prescription pad.